|

 in their car would be a rarely used luxury that was not worth paying for.

-Now that we have experienced several relatively warm years (and 2006 being
+Now that we have experienced a relatively warm summer (and 2013 being

-the warmest year in the UK for over 300 years) the benefits of air-conditioning
+the warmest summer in the UK for over 10 years) the benefits of air-conditioning

-that are not immediately obvious are now being appreciated by those fortunate
+additional benefits that are not immediately obvious are now being appreciated

-to have a good system operating in their car.
+by those fortunate to have a good system operating in their car.
+As over

 What are these benefits?